feather-game-engine/feather/README.md

 ## Technology

-This project uses SDL2/OpenGL for access to input and graphics hardware and SCons as a buildsystem.
+This project uses SDL2 for access to input and graphics hardware and SCons as a buildsystem.
 You will need to install SCons yourself through pip, however I am considering shipping scons-local as part of the project.

 ## Developers

-This project is developed by me (Adamek-K) in my spare time.
+This project is developed by me (formerlybased) in my spare time.
 Feel free to open a PR or make an issue if you wish to contribute!

 If you do contribute, you may place your name/username here

-- Adamek-K (aka IAMACAR)
+- formerlybased (aka IAMACAR)
 - BoogeyMan
 - drakemj